Special Weapons and Tactics/ Southwest Enforcement BureauPolice

 - Strongsville large event protection

-In 2016, the Medina County Sheriff’s Office SWAT Team was activated three times:
+In 2017, the Medina County Sheriff’s Office SWAT Team was activated one time: